gcalderone/Gnuplot.jl/docs/src/index.md

 - export to a huge number of formats such as `pdf`, `png`, ``\LaTeX``, `svg`, etc. (actually all those supported by `gnuplot`);

-- save sessions into `gnuplot` scripts enables easy plot reproducibility and modfications.
+- save sessions into `gnuplot` scripts enables easy plot reproducibility and modifications.

----
 ## Yet another plotting package?

-A powerful plottig framework is among the most important tool in the toolbox of any modern scientist and engineer.
+A powerful plotting framework is among the most important tool in the toolbox of any modern scientist and engineer.
 As such, it is hard to find a single package to fit all needs, and many solutions are indeed available in the Julia [ecosystem](https://github.com/JuliaPlots).

 **Gnuplot.jl** package fills the niche of users who needs:
 1. publication-quality plots, by exploiting the capabilities of a widely used tool such as `gnuplot`, and its many output formats available;